 The 10 inch Aura Gravity Ventilator with Curb Mount Flange is 10 inches in diameter and has an 8 inch tall collar.
-The model number is AV-10-C8-CMF and has 78 inches of Net Free Area (NFA).
-All 10 inch gravity ventilators come with a standard 14″ x 14″ square curb mount flange.
+The model AV-10-C8-CMF has 78 inches of Net Free Area (NFA).
+All 10 inch gravity ventilators come with a standard 13.5 x 13.5 inch curb mount flange.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Gravity vents rely on the Venturi Effect which occurs when the wind blows against the outer louvers to create an upward draft.
 As a result, forcing air to flow out of the vent.
 Thus, removing heat from the attic in the summer and moisture in the winter.
 This allows for year-round ventilation on low slopes or flat roofs.